Nitrosace/lcemp-for-friends/README.md

 # LCEMP Easy Setup Page

 ## Why this repo exists

-I made this repository mainly for my friends because they somehow manage to struggle with downloading and setting things up.
+I made this repository mainly for my friends, because somehow, installing things always turns into a struggle.

-So instead of explaining it 50 times, I just made a simple page that does it for me.
+Instead of explaining the same setup over and over, I just built a page that explains everything for me.

 ## What this is

 This repository contains a custom **HTML landing page** that:

-- Explains what LCEMP is
+* Explains what LCEMP is
-- Provides direct download links
+* Provides direct download links
-- Shows how to install and use everything
+* Walks through installation step-by-step
-- Includes setup instructions for multiplayer
+* Shows how to set up multiplayer
-- Includes a DLC pack I put together myself
+* Includes a DLC pack I put together

-Basically: **it's a one-stop page so nobody has to ask me how to install it again**
+In short: **it’s a one-stop setup page so nobody has to ask me how to install it again.**

-## What's included
+## What’s included

-- Pre-packaged LCEMP downloads (linked)
+* Pre-packaged LCEMP downloads (linked)
-- A **DLC zip file** that includes:
+* A **DLC ZIP file** that includes:

-  - Original DLC from the game
+  * Original DLC from the game
-  - Some of my custom skin packs
+  * Custom skin packs made by me
-- A full setup guide (Radmin VPN, multiplayer, launch args, etc.)
+* A full setup guide (Radmin VPN, multiplayer, launch arguments, etc.)

 ## What is LCEMP?

 LCEMP is a fork of Minecraft Legacy Console Edition that adds:

-- LAN multiplayer
+* LAN multiplayer
-- Keyboard & mouse support
+* Keyboard & mouse support
-- Various fixes and improvements
+* Various fixes and improvements

-> I did NOT make LCEMP.
-Full credit goes to the original developers.
+> I did **not** create LCEMP, full credit goes to notpies.

 ## What the HTML page does

 The page acts like a mini launcher hub:

-- Lets you pick versions and download them
+* Lets you choose versions and download them
-- Walks you through installation step-by-step
+* Guides you through installation
-- Explains multiplayer setup (Radmin VPN, IP joining, etc.)
+* Explains multiplayer setup (Radmin VPN, IP joining, etc.)
-- Shows changelogs
+* Displays changelogs
-- Plays sounds and looks cool for no reason
+* Includes some extra visuals and sounds (because why not)

 ## Notes

-- This was made out of boredom
+* Made out of boredom
-- It is not official
+* Not official
-- It exists purely for convenience
+* Built purely for convenience

 ## Disclaimer

-I do not own LCEMP or its original content.
+I do not own LCEMP or any original game content.

-This is just a fan-made page to make downloading and installing easier.
+This is a fan-made project intended to simplify downloading and setup.

 ## Final note

 If you still can’t figure it out after this…

 I genuinely don’t know what to tell you.